Driving test ‘show me, tell me’ questions: top tips

 6. Tell me how you’d know if there was a problem with your anti-lock braking system.

-Answer: The warning light should illuminate if there is a fault with the anti-lock braking system.
+Answer: The ABS warning light on the dashboard should illuminate if there is a fault with the anti-lock braking system.

 7. Tell me how you’d check the direction indicators are working.
 You don’t need to exit the vehicle.